-The fisher is a member of the mustelid (weasel) family, about the size of a house cat.
+The fisher is a member of the mustelid (weasel) family and is about the size of a large house cat.
 It has a long, slender body with short legs.
 The face, neck and shoulders are silver or light brown, contrasting with the tail, legs and rump, which are black.
 Fisher prey mostly on small and medium-sized mammals, such as rabbits, porcupines, squirrels, and voles, and will also consume birds, carrion, and even fruit on occasion.
 Instead of chasing prey for long distances, the fisher uses the "sneak attack," often from a tree perch.
 The fisher is most active near sunset and sunrise.
 The fisher plays a key role in regulating the populations of its prey species, many of which can become destructive if left unchecked.
 Most notably, it is a specialized predator of porcupines, which it kills by flipping over to expose the non-quilled belly.

 Logging and development have caused severe loss and fragmentation of old-growth forests, and now as little as 15% remains in California, Oregon and Washington.
 Historically, fisher occurred in closed canopy forest types down the West Coast to the southern Sierra Nevada.

 In recent years the Pacific fisher has disappeared from Washington and most of Oregon.
 Around the turn of the twentieth century, fisher numbers dropped drastically and their range experienced an extreme contraction.
 Concurrent with trapping of fisher for fur was logging of fisher habitat, both for timber and to clear land for agriculture.
-The latter of these activities has led to the current isolation of fisher populations.